beathoven-wired-club-net/translation-tool/README.md

 2. The parameter `-t` or `--target` specifies the target language.
 If you omit it, translation will be done for all languages that are in the same parent folder as the source language.
 3. The `-p` or `--path` parameter specifies the parent folder.
-If the parameter is omitted, `frontend/public/translations` is assumed as the default path.
+If the parameter is omitted, `translations` is assumed as the default path.
 4. The repository is set with parameter `-r` or `--repo`.
 The parameter is required if the tool is started outside of its main directory.
 If omitted, the current directory is assumed as the repository root.